 - Linnworks - Syncs inventory across Shopify, Amazon, eBay, and more in real time.

 - NetSuite (Oracle) - Enterprise-level ERP.
-If you're doing serious volume, this is where integration services like Celigo or Boomi shine as middleware connectors.
+If you're doing serious volume, this is where services like Celigo or Boomi shine as middleware connectors.

 5. Marketing Automation Integrations